 When a creditor sells a debt to a third-party lender, a collection account appears in the public records section of your credit report.
-This account remains on your credit report for seven years from the date the debt first became delinquent.
+This account remains on your credit reporting for seven years from the date the debt first became delinquent.
 So, once you settle a debt to get rid of it.
 The credit notation about that account sticks around for another seven years after that.

 Collection accounts are bad for your credit history, which is the biggest factor used to calculate your credit score.
 As a result, collection accounts can significantly drag down your credit score.